 TimeShift: The Backup Tool for Ubuntu

-Timeshift is a very useful open-source application that allows Linux users create incremental snapshots of the file system at regular intervals.
+Timeshift is a very useful open-source application that allows Linux users to create incremental snapshots of the file system at regular intervals.
 Users can use restore their system to an earlier working state from these snapshots in case of any unfortunate disaster.

 Run these lines of commands to add custom PPA and install TimeShift on your system: